Chipdelmal/dataPy_CADi/README.md

 1. [Git](./md/github.md): Version control using [github](https://github.com/) for code development, sharing and collaboration.
 1. [Data Primer](./md/dataPrimer.md): Data science and how does data wrangling fit into it.
-1. [Twitter](./md/twitter.md): Interfacing with the API to get trends, tweets, tags, etcetera.
+1. [Twitter](./md/twitter.md): Interfacing with the API to get trends, tweets, and tags.
 1. [Data Wrangling (part 1)](./md/dataWrangling.md): Using [pandas](./md/pandas.md) and [matplotlib](./matplotlib.md).
 1. [Intermediate Python](./md/python102.md): Dealing with files, serialization and a simple cases of parallel computing.